Dhayah Fort: Further fortifications

 A larger fortification constructed from mud bricks sits at the foot of the hill.
 This 'Sur' was used as a retreat for local people.
 A third element of fortification at Dhayah are watchtowers in the palm groves.
 Between the three fortifications, the area was rendered secure against interference from other Arab states, although the aged fortifications proved no match for the heavy artillery of the Royal Navy.

 The fort is unusual in that it is the highest hilltop fort (as opposed to tower or lookout post) in the UAE.
-It commands 360 degree views of the surrounding lush wadiscape and plains.
+It commands 360 degree views of the surrounding lush landscape of wadis and plains.
 Remains in the area to the base of the hill at Dhayah show the area was inhabited as far back as the Wadi Suq period.

 Dhayah fort as it stands today was rebuilt after 1819 and restored in the 1990s.
 A relatively small fortification, it lacks a natural source of water.
 By the time of J. G. Lorimer's survey of 1906, the area of Dhayah was uninhabited.